< Go to Avalanche Airbag

-The Mammut Ride RAS uses a single 150L bag that inflates above your head through a breakaway zippered pocket.
+The Mammut Ride Removable Airbag uses a single 150L bag that inflates above your head through a breakaway zippered pocket.
 This size and shape is more or less the standard among avalanche airbag packs.
-It doesn't offer anything special like two bags for redundancy or a head/neck wrap shape for trauma protection.
-But it is still incredibly effective at its most important task: keeping the wearer on top of the snow, and there are exceptionally few cases of a single bag failing.
+It doesn't offer anything special like two bags for redundancy or a head/neck wrap shape for trauma protection, but it is still incredibly effective at its most important task: keeping the wearer on top of the snow, and there are exceptionally few cases of a single bag failing.

 The RAS system (Removable Airbag System) available from Mammut is similar to the ABS Vario series in that you can buy one airbag system ($450) and a canister ($200) and move it among multiple packs that are all around $280.
 That compares with Mammut's PAS (Protection Airbag System) that costs $600 and offers an airbag that wraps around your head to both prevent trauma and increase the odds of having your head sticking out of the snow.
-With the ABS Vario the base unit is $980, the canister/triggers are $180 and the packs are around $100-$125.
-So for two packs and one base unit there isn't a huge amount of difference in total cost.
+The ABS Vario's base unit is $980, the canister/triggers are $180, and the packs are around $100-$125.
+So for two packs and one base unit, there isn't a huge amount of difference in total cost.

 This is a big advantage of Mammut using compressed air over compressed nitrogen.
 TSA and the FAA allow you to fly with an empty compressed air canister as long as it's in your checked baggage.
 A good tip is to keep the box that your canister came in; then, when you fly, put it back in this box to clearly define what your canister is and help make sure TSA doesn't take your canister away from you.
 I go one extra step and put a note on mine, saying it's empty and that it's for an avalanche airbag pack